micmejia/bible-dump/AMPC/John/John 3.md

-And yet no one has ever gone up to heaven, but there is One Who has come down from heaven--the Son of Man [Himself], [^b]_Who is (dwells, has His home) in heaven._
+And yet no one has ever gone up to heaven, but there is One Who has come down from heaven--the Son of Man [Himself], _Who is (dwells, has His home) in heaven._